MatthewZMD/.emacs.d/README.md

 ## Format All

-[Format all](https://github.com/lassik/emacs-format-all-the-code), a feature that lets you auto-format source code.

-**Prerequisite**: Read [Supported Languages](https://github.com/lassik/emacs-format-all-the-code#supported-languages) to see which additional tool you need to install for the specific language.
+[Format all](https://github.com/lassik/emacs-format-all-the-code) provides a convenient feature to auto-format source code, catering to numerous programming languages. **Prerequisite**: Consult [Supported Languages](https://github.com/lassik/emacs-format-all-the-code#supported-languages) to identify which additional tools are necessary for specific languages.

 ```emacs-lisp
 (use-package format-all